aurimasmb/carbonoffsets/Notes.md

 Double Counting Link: http://database.v-c-s.org/sites/v-c-s.org/files/VCS%20Policy%20Brief,%20Double%20Counting.pdf

-### Todo List (18 July 2017)
+### Todo List (19 July 2017) - a few more hours work.

-1. Email United again to check about their prices and retirement scheme.
+1. ~~Email United again to check about their prices and retirement scheme.~~
-2. Prepare simple Wiki for Fulbrighters interested in learning more about offsetting.
+2. Prepare simple Wiki for Fulbrighters interested in learning more about offsetting:
+  * Finish Standards Page -- Auri
+  * Evaluate more retailers:
+    * ClimateNeutralNow (CDM) -- Auri
+    * CarbonFootprint.com (VCS, Gold Standard, CDM?) -- Michael
+    * Any others?
+  * Finish Home Page FAQ's -- Both
+  * Finish Policy page:
+    * Brief summary of ETS / CORSIA. -- Auri
+  * Organise more detailed / in-depth Notes page. -- Michael
 3. Draft Email to Fulbrighters, directing them to BP Target Neutral?

-_**CURRENTLY WORKING ON:** Finding a list of reputable Carbon Credit Retailers.
-It seems our best bet may be to potentially approach one of of these climate consultancies and to see if they would be willing to work with the Fulbright / DCarb group.
-See: https://github.com/aurimasmb/carbonoffsets/blob/master/Offset%20Markets/offsetmarkets.md_

 **Key questions that we as Fulbrighters may have:**